katsumoto2584/Tracxn/PRD.md

 While the platform proffers the premium subscription model for ad-free viewing experience, however, majority of the users prefers to stay on the basic version.

 ```
-With the proposed feature, our objective is to offer end-user some flexibility of going Ad-Free for a short span of time.
+Our objective is to improve overall viewing experience by offering end-user some flexibility of going Ad-Free for a short
+span of time.
 ```

 ### Strategic Fit